2025 IFL National Championship

-The 2025 IFL National Championship will be an indoor football championship game played to determine the champion of the Indoor Football League (IFL) for the 2025 season.
+The 2025 IFL National Championship was an indoor football championship game played to determine the champion of the Indoor Football League (IFL) for the 2025 season.

-The game was played on August 23, 2025, in Tucson Arena at the Tucson Convention Center in Tucson, Arizona.
-It will be the first of a three-year partnership between the IFL and the Tucson Convention Center to hold the IFL National Championship in Tucson Arena.
-The game will be televised in the United States by CBS Sports Network.
+The game was played on August 23, 2025, in the Tucson Arena at the Tucson Convention Center in Tucson, Arizona.
+It was the first of a three-year partnership between the IFL and the Tucson Convention Center to hold the IFL National Championship in Tucson Arena.
+The game was televised in the United States by CBS Sports Network.